Questions to Discuss with a Prospective Psychedelic Facilitator

 Disciplinary and legal history:

-• Do you have any licenses or certifications?
+• Do you have any licenses, certifications or additional training for psychedelic facilitation or any other relevant disciplines?
 Which ones?
-From which licensing authorities?
+From which licensing authorities or certificate program?
 Have those licenses or certifications ever been revoked or suspended?
 Have you ever been disciplined by those licensing authorities?
 If so, please provide written documentation of every instance of revocation or suspension.
 Have you ever applied for a licensure or certification but been rejected?
 If so, which licensure(s)/certifications, when were you rejected, and why?
 Please provide all documentation from the licensing authorit(ies) about all rejections.

-Rationale for asking these questions and answers that may raise red flags: Some facilitators may be licensed professionals such as therapists, doctors, nurses, massage therapists, social workers, etc. Many of these professionals must maintain active licenses, and their licensing authorities keep databases — some of which are available online — about sustained allegations of misconduct.
+Some facilitators may be professionals, possibly even licensed therapists, doctors, nurses, or massage therapists with a clinical practice, social workers, etc. Many of these professionals must maintain active licenses, and their licensing authorities keep databases — some of which are available online — about sustained allegations of misconduct.
 Before deciding on a facilitator, learn their disciplinary history.
+They may also be making a conscious decision to put their license or private practice at risk by facilitating your experience or conducting psychedelic-assisted psychotherapy in their jurisdiction.

 • Have you ever been sued?
 When, by whom, and in which jurisdiction?
 Who were all the parties?
 What was the result?
 What was the nature of the allegations?
 How did the lawsuit resolve?